thaberl13/thaberl13/README.md

 ### Software Developer from Southern California

-I enjoy creating things to make(my life) other's lives more simple.
-Interested in programming, surfing, and nerding out about music.
+Interested in programming, surfing, camping, and nerding out about music

 <!--
 **thaberl13/thaberl13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.